davaya/openc2-jadn/jadn-v2.0.md

 Each collection datatype has two parts:
-1. **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify constraints on a collection as a whole.
+1. **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection as a whole, suggesting suitable program language variable types.
-2. **[compound type](#432-compound-types)**, one of five JADN compound types that define constraints on collection elements, collection multiplicity, and literal representation using encoding rules.
+2. **[compound type](#432-compound-types)**, one of five JADN compound types that define multiplicity type, constraints on individual collection elements, and literal representation of collection values using type-specific encoding rules.

 ### 4.3.1 Multiplicity Types